Quotes by Oscar Wilde

-Oscar Fingal O'Flahertie Wills Wilde was an Irish poet and playwright.
-After writing in different forms throughout the 1880s, he became one of London's most popular playwrights in the early 1890s.
+Oscar Fingal O'Fflahertie Wills Wilde (16 October 1854 - 30 November 1900) was an Irish poet and playwright.
+After writing in different forms throughout the 1880s, he became one of the most popular playwrights in London in the early 1890s.

 To do nothing at all is the most difficult thing in the world, the most difficult and the most intellectual.